 - Clinical Prevention: Policies in this area of public health are aimed at providing clinical services to populations.
 A good example of this is local public entities implementing health policies that promote screenings for widespread diseases, like cancer or cardiovascular disease.

 - Medical Treatment: These policies are intended to help people receive medical treatments.
-An example of a medical treatment-related health policy is a strategy for helping women from low-income or high-risk populations gain access to perinatal health services.
+An example of medical treatment-related health policy is a strategy for helping women from low-income or high-risk populations gain access to perinatal health services.

 State Health Policy